MatrixAI/.github/.gitlab/issue_templates/design.md

----
-name: Design
-about: Design a new feature or architecture (this is usually an epic)
-title: ''
-labels: design, enhancement
-assignees: ''

----

 ### Requirements of this design
 <!-- What are the goals/requirements that this is designed to solve?
 Examples include "user wants to do X because of Y reason". -->
 1. ...